 In 2018 our junior section had it's best season to date.
-Our girls section grew to over 40 members with the junior section as whole passing the 300 members mark for the first time.
+Our new girls section grew to over 40 members with the junior section as whole passing the 300 members mark for the first time.
 The U15's and U10's won Division 1 league titles.
 The U15's won the West Area Cup, with the U17's winning the Middlesex Youth Cup and the U12's rounding off a fine season by becoming County Champions.
 We currently have eight boys and one girl at Middlesex County.

 The senior section also enjoyed success in 2018 with our 1st XI winning 16 out of 18 games to become Middlesex Championship Division 1 winners.
 This will see them return to the Middlesex County League in 2019.